yeroshenko-m/LoopCarousel/README.md

 # LoopCarousel

-A description of this package.
+A description of this package is WIP.
+Coming soon...